Library hours are:

 - Sundays: 1 p.m. – 5 p.m. (from September – May)

 We thank you for passing the millage in May, 2011.
-It helped the library have a balanced budget this past fiscal year.
+It helped the Library have a balanced budget that fiscal year.
 Sadly, property values have continued to drop so the passage of the millage has not had enough impact to counter the declining revenues.

 What else is being cut?